KhazixW2/MaaMCP/README_EN.md

 ### Performance Recommendations

-For the fastest running speed, it is recommended to use **Flash version** of large language models (such as Claude 3 Flash), which can significantly improve response speed while maintaining high intelligence levels.
+For the fastest running speed, it is recommended to use the **Flash version** of a large language model (such as Claude 3 Flash), which can significantly improve response speed while maintaining high intelligence levels.

 ## Workflow